firtoz/GPT-Shell/README.md

 | :exclamation:  The new version of GPT-Shell is called Erin!
 Find out more at [Erin's Website!](https://erin.ac/?ref=github-readme) :exclamation: |
 |--------------------------------------------------------------------------------------------------------------------------------------------------|

-GPT-Shell is an OpenAI based chat-bot that is similar to OpenAI's ChatGPT (https://chat.openai.com/).
+GPT-Shell is an OpenAI based chat-bot that is similar to OpenAI's [ChatGPT](https://chat.openai.com/).

 It allows users to converse with a virtual companion.
 It uses nodejs and typescript, as well as modern yarn, to create a seamless conversation experience.